 Stages end when you reach the clapperboard having bagged the requisite number of Oscars, indicated by the director megaphoning “cut!!!” at you.
 A clapperboard that always has “take 69” chalked on it because some numbers are inherently funny… or sumfink.

 “This game was written on a very slow schneider 10mhz 286 with lots of wait states.
-If for some reason on your very fast xxxx 25mh 486 this game seems to be fast or unplayable, do no blame us for it was a penny pinching boss who would not buy us reasonable pc’s to work on. signed THE PROGRAMMERS OF FLAIR SOFTWARE”.
+If for some reason on your very fast xxxx 25mh 486 this game seems to be fast or unplayable, do not blame us for it was a penny-pinching boss who would not buy us reasonable pc’s to work on. signed THE PROGRAMMERS OF FLAIR SOFTWARE”.

 So in effect, which you chose to invest in boils down to your affinity for naked plastic trolls with insubordinate wayward fluorescent hair.
 Personally I never understood the appeal.
 On the contrary, the critics treated to a behind the scenes glance at a preview copy of Oscar would have been none the wiser because the early beta didn’t feature the main sprite!
 Oh dear.

-Don’t worry if you can’t find the manual because detailed instructions are presented on screen before you begin the game.
+Don’t worry if you can’t find the manual because detailed instructions are presented on-screen before you begin the game.
 Pirating the CD version wouldn’t have been an issue in 1993 so owning paper documentation would have offered no incentive to buy the genuine article.
-Either way it doesn’t tell you about the nifty Game Boy collectible that turns the screen an appropriately ghastly shade of screen, so I’ll have to do that.
+Either way, it doesn’t tell you about the nifty Game Boy collectable that turns the screen an appropriately ghastly shade of screen, so I’ll have to do that.
 Check.